expressjs/discussions/docs/adr/001-aligning-engines-field-with-ci.md

 **What will be done?**
 - Update the `engines` field in `package.json` for each package to reflect the minimum Node.js version supported by the corresponding CI configuration.
+- Include the `engines` fields in all the projects, so it will clarify what is supported for the final user

 **What will not be done?**
 - We will not support versions of Node.js that are not explicitly defined in the `engines` field or tested in CI.